 To see how other women with epilepsy managed their seizures, treatments and labour, you might want to look at The Pregnancy Diaries.

-If you have any further questions about epilepsy and having a baby, please contact Epilepsy Action.
-Alternatively, contact your family doctor, epilepsy specialist or epilepsy specialist nurse.
+If you have any further questions about epilepsy and having a baby, please contact Epilepsy Action or contact your family doctor, epilepsy specialist or specialist nurse.